-SA Objectives Comments Ideas for mitigation 1.
-Housing More land may be available for redevelopment for housing.
+SA Objectives Comments Ideas for mitigation Unknown More land may be available 1.
+Housing for redevelopment for housing.
 2. Health 3.
 Heritage Depends upon whether land is designated.
 4. Crime 5.
 Social 6.
 Biodiversity and Green Infrastructure 7.
-Environment and Landscape 8.
-Natural Resources May result in need to build elsewhere. and Flooding 9.
+Environment and Landscape Depends upon the location.
+May result 8.
+Natural Resources in need to build elsewhere. and Flooding 9.
 Waste 10.
 Energy and Climate Change 11.
 Transport Retains current travel pattern.
-12. Employment Having no policy constrains growth by not promoting economic development and retaining inappropriate land for unviable use.
-Stifles enterprise and innovation by 13.
-Innovation constraining change in economic conditions.
-Having no policy preserves the current 14.
-Economic Structure situation and dissuades change.
+12. Employment Having no policy constrains growth by not promoting economic development and retaining inappropriate land for constraining change in economic situation and dissuades change.